mvkvc/articuno/README.md

 Freeze your Phoenix web application into a static site.

 This library can be used for any Phoenix application that doesn't need to be dynamic such as a blog.
 I created it so that I could host a NimblePublisher blog on a static host such as GitHub Pages.
+The example site is hosted at: <https://articuno-demo.netlify.app>.

 ## Installation